tabs-not-spaces/Intune.Reporting/README.md

 - Endpoint Security Policies

+## Pre-Reqs

+The following modules are required for use - once in production these will be automatically installed.

+- MSAL.PS
+- AzureADPreview
+- Newtonsoft.Json

 ## Usage

 Only works with PowerShell 7 - using all the shiny new ternary and null check tools.